 A multi-disciplinary team will be responsible for employing the protocols outlined in this document are assigned respective roles in mild traumatic brain injury/concussion management.
-All individuals who will serve these roles will participate in education and review sessions at least once per year.
+Each concussion is different and may not require the services of all of the team members listed below.
+The head sports medicine physician will be responsible for referrals to the team members as the need arises.
+All individuals who will serve these roles will receive and review this policy at least once per year.

-- Lead Primary Care / Sports Medicine Physician (Dr. Ramon Ylanan) will have final clearance on all concussions.
-He will supervise stepwise progression and he will serve as the final authority on a student-athlete's return-to-learn and return-to-play. - Primary Care / Sports Medicine Physicians (PCSMP) (Assigned by Team) will diagnose and treat mild traumatic brain injuries.
-They will communicate with Dr. Ylanan regarding final clearance. - Orthopedic Medicine Doctors (Assigned by Team) will diagnose mild traumatic brain injuries and will defer to Dr. Ylanan for final clearance. - Physician's Assistant (Valerie Whitson) will recognize mild traumatic brain injuries, will refer student-athletes to their respective team physicians if they show symptoms of concussion, and will defer to Dr. Ylanan for final clearance. - Athletic Training Staff (Assigned by Team) will recognize and treat mild traumatic brain injuries, will refer student-athletes to a team physician if they show symptoms of concussion, and will defer to Dr. Ylanan for final clearance. - Neuropsychologist (Dr. Sarah Downing) will consult as a specialist in IMPACT interpretation and concussion rehabilitation. - Neurosurgeon (Dr. Larry Armstrong) will consult as a specialist in brain, spinal cord and peripheral nerves injuries will be involved with complicated mild traumatic brain injuries. - Academic Counselor/Learning Specialist (Assigned by Team) will help navigate return-to-learn activities with student-athletes and will coordinate compliance activities with campus disability services, ensuring ADAAA compliance.
+- Head Sports Medicine Physician (Dr.Ramon Ylanan) will have final clearance on all concussions.
+He will supervise stepwise progression and he will serve as the final authority on a student-athlete's return-to-learn and return-to-play. - Sports Medicine Physicians (Assigned by team) will also diagnose and treat mild traumatic brain injuries.
+They will communicate with Dr. Ramon Ylanan regarding final clearance. - Team Orthopedic Physicians may diagnose mild traumatic brain injuries and will defer to Dr. Ramon Ylanan for final clearance. - Nurse Practitioner (Valerie Whitson) will recognize mild traumatic brain injuries, will refer student-athletes to their respective team physicians if they show symptoms of concussion, and will defer to Dr. Ramon Ylanan for final clearance. - Athletic Training Staff (Assigned by Team) will recognize and treat mild traumatic brain injuries, will refer student-athletes to a team physician if they show symptoms of concussion, and will defer to Dr. Ramon Ylanan for final clearance. - Neuropsychologist (Dr. Sarah Downing) will consult as a specialist in IMPACT interpretation and concussion rehabilitation. - Neurosurgeon (Dr. Larry Armstrong) will consult as a specialist in brain, spinal cord and peripheral nerves injuries will be involved with complicated mild traumatic brain injuries.

-- Director of Clinical and Sport Psychology (Dr. Chris Bader) will help navigate return-to-learn activites and congnitive management. - Faculty Athletic Representative (Dr. Paul Adams) will help navigate complex return-to-learn cases, as needed.
+- Academic Counselor/Learning Specialist (Assigned by Team) under the direction of the head sports medicine physician will be the point person on campus to help navigate return-to-learn activities with student-athletes and will coordinate compliance activities with campus disability services, ensuring ADAAA compliance. - Director of Clinical and Sport Psychology (Chris Bader Ph.D.) will help navigate return-to-learn activities and congnitive management. - Faculty Athletics Representative (Paul Adams) will help navigate complex return-to-learn cases, as needed.